Princess Marie of Hesse-Kassel

 Princess Marie of Hesse-Kassel (Marie Wilhelmine Friederike von Hessen-Kassel; 21 January 1796 – 30 December 1880) was the consort of George, Grand Duke of Mecklenburg-Strelitz.

 Early life

-Princess Marie of Hesse-Kassel, second daughter of Prince Frederick of Hesse-Kassel, and his wife, Princess Caroline of Nassau-Usingen, was born at Hanau, Hesse-Kassel.
+Princess Marie was born on 21 January 1796 as the second daughter of Prince Frederick of Hesse-Kassel and Princess Caroline of Nassau-Usingen, she was born at Hanau, Hesse-Kassel.
 Through her father, she was a great-granddaughter of George II of Great Britain.
 Her father's older brother was the Landgrave of Hesse-Kassel.
 In 1803, her uncle's title was raised to Elector of Hesse — whereby the entire Kassel branch of the Hesse dynasty gained an upward notch in hierarchy.

 Her sister Augusta married Prince Adolphus, Duke of Cambridge, the seventh son of George III of the United Kingdom.

 Marriage

 On 12 August 1817 in Kassel, Marie married George, Grand Duke of Mecklenburg-Strelitz, son of Charles II, Grand Duke of Mecklenburg.
-Together they had four children:
+Together, they had four children: